 Top tip

 Make this sauce as thick or runny as you would like.
-We like to dip things in it so tend to go easy on the water to keep it thicker.
+We like to dip things in it, so we tend to go easy on the water to keep it thicker.
 You can also add olive oil to help enhance the flavor.

 Recipe